 Professional HOA Bookkeeping Services

-Professional HOA bookkeeping services give associations an accounting infrastructure that most volunteer boards cannot build on their own.
-The right HOA accounting software delivers all of this in one place.
+Professional HOA bookkeeping services give associations an accounting infrastructure that most volunteer boards cannot replicate on their own.
+The right HOA accounting software delivers many of these capabilities in one place.
 A qualified firm typically delivers:

-• Monthly financial packages: balance sheet, income statement, cash flow statement, and variance analysis.
+• Monthly financial packages: balance sheet, income statement, cash flow statement, and variance analysis against budget.

-• Accounts receivable management: dues billing, payment processing, delinquency tracking, and collections coordination.
+• Assessment collection management: dues billing, payment processing, delinquency tracking, and collections coordination.

-• Accounts payable: vendor invoice review, payment authorization, and check processing.
+• Accounts payable: vendor invoice review, payment authorization, and disbursement.

 • Monthly bank reconciliation with board review.